nithish1104422/Ansible-LAMP-Stack-Automation/README.md

-The README.md file documents your project for users.

 # Ansible LAMP Stack Deployment

 This project automates the deployment of a LAMP stack (Linux, Apache, MySQL, PHP) on remote servers using Ansible.